anne-d-wic/production-efficiency-powerbi-dashboard/README.md

 It helps surface insights such as:

-- which plants contribute the highest share of production output,
+- which plants contribute the highest share of production output
-- which machines account for the largest share of downtime,
+- which machines account for the largest share of downtime
-- whether older assets are associated with higher operational risk,
+- whether older assets are associated with higher operational risk
-- which shifts combine stronger output with better efficiency and quality,
+- which shifts combine stronger output with better efficiency and quality
-- where operations teams may need to focus corrective action to reduce lost production.
+- where operations teams may need to focus corrective action to reduce lost production
 </details>

 ## Recommendations
 <details><summary><strong>See more</strong></summary>

-- Prioritize maintenance action on the machines contributing the most downtime and lost production.
+- Prioritize maintenance action on the machines contributing the most downtime and lost production
-- Compare plant-level performance to identify where operational practices differ significantly.
+- Compare plant-level performance to identify where operational practices differ significantly
-- Review shift patterns when output, efficiency, and quality do not move together.
+- Review shift patterns when output, efficiency, and quality do not move together
-- Use machine-age and downtime relationships as an early signal for asset reliability risk.
+- Use machine-age and downtime relationships as an early signal for asset reliability risk
-- Track production, downtime, and efficiency together rather than in isolated views.
+- Track production, downtime, and efficiency together rather than in isolated views
 </details>

 ## Reproducibility